 It is also an important opportunity for our partners in health, education and related fields alongside MPs with an interest in social care, children’s services, education and health.

-The 2018 conference will be held at Manchester Central and following on from the successful format of previous conferences, the programme will consist of a mixture of keynote and plenary sessions delivered by prominent figures in the adult, children and education sectors, including ministers.
+Following on from the successful format of previous conferences, the programme will consist of a mixture of keynote and plenary sessions delivered by prominent figures in the adult, children and education sectors, including ministers.
 There will also be opportunities to attend a series of policy workshops and take advantage of various networking sessions.

 Speakers will be drawn from across the sector and the event is a regular fixture in the diaries of Secretaries of State for Education and for Health, who typically use it as an opportunity to make policy announcements following the party conference season.
 The shadow opposition teams are also a regular feature on the programme.